 English TAships will be assigned by the Chair, in consultation with the instructors of relevant courses.
 Students in their third year of study and beyond are eligible to express interest in TAing within English.
-(Students in Year 1 are supported by fellowship; students in Year 2 are required to TA for the UWP during the entire academic year in order to complete the UWP training sequence.
+(Students in Year 1 teach one quarter and receive fellowship stipends for two quarters; students in Year 2 are required to TA for the UWP during the entire academic year in order to complete the UWP training sequence.
 Most students will also TA for UWP during the Fall quarter of Year 3 as well, to complete ENGL 4A training; those who TA for English in the Fall of their Year 3 will complete this training the following year.)
 Students who are selected as UWP Teaching Fellows are ineligible to TA in English during the year of their fellowship since the terms of the fellowship require working the entire academic year for UWP.